evidence-dev/evidence/sites/docs/docs/tutorial/use-query-results-in-text.md

 ---

 # Use Query Results in Text
 One effective (and underappreciated) way of presenting data is to simply include it in text.
-Despite what your BI sales rep might tell you, the written word is still one of the most powerful and accessible communications tool.
+Despite what your BI sales rep might tell you, the written word is still one of the most powerful and accessible communication tools.

 <h2>Include a Value In Your Text</h2>